bibek22/blog/content/computer-programming-third-year.md

 household items.
 Semiconductor based memory devices were also introduced which are faster, smaller in size aster and have low failure rate.
+Many high level programming languages were introduced and used extensively during this period.
 Apple Macintosh, Pentium computers etc the examples.
-High level programming languages were introduced.

 ### Applications of computer